tirmisula/tirmisula.github.io/content/posts/transformer-model.md

 {{< math.inline >}}
 <p>
-In order to parameterize the model, an alternative way is to first project \( X \) to other spaces, then compute similarity:
+An alternative way is to project \( X \) to other spaces first, then compute similarity in a dot-product manner:
 </p>
 {{</ math.inline >}}